NICK7Z/GOD_DESIGN/README.md

 # GOD_DESIGN
-<h2>God design is a website where you can input your everyday life concerns and it will return a god for you</h2>
+<h2>God design is a website where you can input your everyday life concerns and it will return a specific god according to your problem for you</h2>

 <h3>Tech Flow and Problems</h3>
 <p>